gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Kotlin DSL improvements

-Gradle's [Kotlin DSL](userguide/kotlin_dsl.html) provides an enhanced editing experience in supported IDEs compared to the traditional Groovy DSL — superior content assistance, refactoring, documentation, and more.
+Gradle's [Kotlin DSL](userguide/kotlin_dsl.html) provides an enhanced editing experience in supported IDEs compared to the traditional Groovy DSL — auto-completion, smart content assist, quick access to documentation, navigation to source, and context-aware refactoring.

 Kotlin DSL has received substantial improvements in the recent releases, leading to the announcement that [Kotlin DSL is Now the Default for New Gradle Builds](https://blog.gradle.org/kotlin-dsl-is-now-the-default-for-new-gradle-builds).
 This release brings another series of improvements.